 18. “Mr. Brightside” By The Killers

-Mr. Brightside features a rapid delivery of the lyrics that Brandon Flowers, the singer, says was inspired by David Bowie’s ‘Queen Bitch’ and Iggy Pop’s ‘Lust For Life’ record.
+Mr. Brightside features a rapid delivery of the lyrics that Brandon Flowers, the singer, says were inspired by David Bowie’s ‘Queen Bitch’ and Iggy Pop’s ‘Lust For Life’ record.
 If you are looking for a song that has fast-paced words then this is the perfect song for you to sing!

 The monotone is great for beginners or those with a limited vocal range.
 If you are not comfortable with how fast the song is, you can always slightly slow down to tempo as long as you remember to channel the inner angst.

 19. “Build Me Up Buttercup” By The Foundations

 The Foundations were a 60s R&B band from Britain, best known for the song Build Me Up Buttercup.

 A nice peppy pop song, this one can lift moods and is easy to sing.
 Even if you don’t have a raspy voice like in the original, you can comfortably hit the notes and add your flavor to it.